-- Pro-Leave youngsters were more trusting of politicians than their pro-Remain peers in the lead-up to the June 2016 referendum.
+- Defying the broader social trend, young pro-Leave people were more trusting of politicians than their pro-Remain peers in the lead-up to the June 2016 referendum.

-- 64% of young pro-Leave people in the survey were male; 49.9% of young pro-Remain people were male.
+- Discovering notable gender differences, 64% of young pro-Leave people in the survey were male; the corresponding figure for the pro-Remain subgroup was 49.9%.

 What others are saying